iinkfish/yt2radarr/README.md

 ## ✨ What it does

 * Fetches your entire Radarr library so you can attach a download to the exact title (including extras such as trailers or behind-the-scenes clips).
+* Optional Sonarr integration enables TV show extra downloads from the same UI when Sonarr URL/API key are configured.
+* Includes an in-app YouTube search modal to quickly find a video and fill the URL field.
 * Uses `yt-dlp` with a tuned format selector to prefer high bitrate HLS/H.264 sources before falling back to other codecs.
 * Renames downloads to Plex/Radarr naming conventions and resolves extras into sub-folders when requested.
 * Flexible playlist workflows: merge an entire playlist into a single movie file while preserving Radarr naming conventions.
+* Supports standalone downloads (without Radarr/Sonarr matching) into your configured library paths.
+* Supports optional subtitle downloads with language selection (official tracks first, then auto-generated fallback when needed).
 * Applies optional Radarr path overrides so the importer works in Docker, Kubernetes, or directly on your workstation.
-* Records download jobs and progress so you can review historical runs.
+* Records download jobs and progress so you can review historical runs, and their logs.

 ### Real-world example
 I use yt2radarr to keep live concerts and documentaries in my home media library.
 Paste the video link, choose the matching movie or an "Extras" subfolder, and Plex picks it up instantly without any manual file management.